 One suggested prompt to go along with this picture is, “They flew away to start their journey…“.

 And that’s just one writing idea this picture prompt can inspire.
 What ideas does this image inspire in you and in your students?
-The possibilities are truly endless.
+Of, in your next classroom writing session.

 12 Incredible Picture Writing Prompts